Ankara: Sports

-Ankara has a large number of minor teams, playing at regional levels.
-In the TFF Second League: Mamak FK in Mamak, Ankara Demirspor in Çankaya, Etimesgut Belediyespor in Etimesgut; in the TFF Third League: Çankaya FK in Keçiören; Altındağspor in Altındağ; in the Amateur League: Turanspor in Etimesgut, Türk Telekomspor owned by the phone company in Yenimahalle, Çubukspor in Çubuk, and Bağlumspor in Keçiören.

-In the Turkish Basketball League, Ankara is represented by Türk Telekom, whose home is the Ankara Arena, and CASA TED Kolejliler, whose home is the TOBB Sports Hall.
+In the Turkish Basketball Super League, Ankara is represented by Türk Telekom B.K., who play at the Ankara Arena.
+TED Ankara Kolejliler, MKE Ankaragücü, and OGM Ormanspor play in the second-tier Turkish First League.
+Türk Telekom became the fourth team in the country's history to participate in EuroCup finals (22-23).

 Halkbank Ankara is the leading domestic powerhouse in men's volleyball, having won many championships and cups in the Turkish Men's Volleyball League and even the CEV Cup in 2013.

 Ankara Buz Pateni Sarayı is where the ice skating and ice hockey competitions take place in the city.

 There are many popular spots for skateboarding which is active in the city since the 1980s.
 Skaters in Ankara usually meet in the park near the Grand National Assembly of Turkey.

 The 2012-built THF Sport Hall hosts the Handball Super League and Women's Handball Super League matches scheduled in Ankara.

 Parks

 Ankara has many parks and open spaces mainly established in the early years of the Republic and well maintained and expanded thereafter.
-The most important of these parks are: Gençlik Parkı (houses an amusement park with a large pond for rowing), the Botanical garden, Seğmenler Park, Anayasa Park, Kuğulu Park (famous for the swans received as a gift from the Chinese government), Abdi İpekçi Park, Esertepe Parkı, Güven Park (see above for the monument), Kurtuluş Park (has an ice-skating rink), Altınpark (also a prominent exposition/fair area), Harikalar Diyarı (claimed to be Biggest Park of Europe inside city borders) and Göksu Park.
+The most important of these parks are: Gençlik Parkı (houses an amusement park with a large pond for rowing), Botanik Park, Seğmenler Park, Anayasa Park, Kuğulu Park (famous for the swans received as a gift from the Chinese government), Abdi İpekçi Park, Esertepe Parkı, Güven Park (see above for the monument), Kurtuluş Park (has an ice-skating rink), Altınpark (also a prominent exposition/fair area), Harikalar Diyarı (claimed to be Biggest Park of Europe inside city borders) and Göksu Park.
 Dikmen Vadisi (Dikmen Valley) is a 70 ha park and recreation area situated in Çankaya district.

 Gençlik Park was depicted on the reverse of the Turkish 100 lira banknotes of 1952–1976.

 Atatürk Forest Farm and Zoo (Atatürk Orman Çiftliği) is an expansive recreational farming area which houses a zoo, several small agricultural farms, greenhouses, restaurants, a dairy farm and a brewery.
 It is a pleasant place to spend a day with family, be it for having picnics, hiking, biking or simply enjoying good food and nature.
 There is also an exact replica of the house where Atatürk was born in 1881, in Thessaloniki, Greece.
 Visitors to the "Çiftlik" (farm) as it is affectionately called by Ankarans, can sample such famous products of the farm such as old-fashioned beer and ice cream, fresh dairy products and meat rolls/kebabs made on charcoal, at a traditional restaurant (Merkez Lokantası, Central Restaurant), cafés and other establishments scattered around the farm.